IAN-RIUA/IAN-RIUA/README.md

 *🤝 Let’s Collaborate*

-I’m excited to work with teams and professionals who share a vision of using data to make meaningful impact.
-Open to opportunities in:
+I’m excited to work with teams and professionals who share a vision of using data to make meaningful impact and Open to opportunities in:

 🔓 Open source or community driven data projects